When your child is a struggling learner, it can be scary.

 One very common reason for learning struggles is that the child has not yet been taught in a way that works for him.
 For example, he may need the structure and logic of a phonetic approach to reading, but he is being taught with a whole language approach.

-Direct instruction is a proven method in which your child is taught exactly what he needs to learn.
+Direct instruction is a proven method in which the child is taught exactly what he needs to learn.
 With direct instruction, the information is presented very clearly through well-tested materials that rule out the possibility of misinterpretation and confusion.
 And your child is shown exactly how to apply the information, too.
 The explicit teaching of language rules and patterns means that your child doesn’t have to guess or struggle to figure out how to read or spell a difficult word.

 Incremental means that lessons start with the most basic skills and gradually build up to more advanced skills.
 Each lesson builds upon previously mastered material, and gradually increases in difficulty.